a-r-r-o-w/cogvideox-factory/README.md

 > [!NOTE]
 > `memory_after_validation` is indicative of the peak memory required for training.
 This is because apart from the activations, parameters and gradients stored for training, you also need to load the vae and text encoder in memory and spend some memory to perform inference.
 In order to reduce total memory required to perform training, one can choose to not perform validation/testing as part of the training script.

-- Make T2V LoRA script up-to-date
-- Make I2V LoRA script up-to-date
-- Make scripts compatible with DDP
+- [ ] Make scripts compatible with DDP
-- Make scripts compatible with FSDP
+- [ ] Make scripts compatible with FSDP
-- Make scripts compatible with DeepSpeed
+- [ ] Make scripts compatible with DeepSpeed
-- Test scripts with memory-efficient optimizer
+- [x] Test scripts with memory-efficient optimizer from bitsandbytes
-- Test scripts with quantization using torchao, CPUOffloadOptimizer, etc.
+- [x] Test scripts with CPUOffloadOptimizer, etc.
+- [ ] Test scripts with torchao quantization, and low bit memory optimizers, etc.
-- Make 5B lora finetuning work in under 24GB
+- [x] Make 5B lora finetuning work in under 24GB